Granular pugolovka

-The granular pugolovka (Benthophilus granulosus) is a species of gobiid fish widespread in the Caspian Sea.
-It is a small fish, with a length up to 5.6 cm TL.
+The granular pugolovka (Benthophilus granulosus) is a species of gobiid fish found throughout the Caspian Sea.
+It is a small fish, with a length of up to 5.6 cm TL.
 It was listed as Least Concern by the IUCN in 2008: there are no known major threats.
 Granular pugolovkas are very abundant in their habitat due to their size and lack of natural predators.
 The common name 'pugolovka' is a Ukrainian word for tadpole.

 Description

 Benthophilus granulosus has a flat head with a flat barbel on the chin that is often described as being leathery.
 The body colors depend on the habitat in which the fish lives.
 Benthophilus granulosus can be distinguished from its relatives by their body being covered in thorny granules which are closely compacted, containing three dark blotches on their midline.
 Benthophilus granulosus also has black dots on the head and back Granular pugolovka starts its life cycle off as a tadpole, this tadpole stage of life is identified by the body of this fish and the absence of scales.
 The body of the tadpole stage also is covered with variable sized bony portions protruding out of the body, which will eventually disappear in only the males who have reached sexual maturity.